twiddlingbits/twr-wasm/docs/api/api-c-con.md

-# Streamed and Windowed Console I/O
+# Streamed and Windowed WASM Console I/O
+This section describes twr-wasm's method of providing and abstracting console I/O in Web Assembly Modules.

+C character based input/output is abstracted by `struct IoConsole`.

+Consoles can be "tty" aka "streamed", or they can be "windowed" (aka a "terminal").

 Also see [stdio](../gettingstarted/stdio.md)